a-flyleaf/ygbtdm/au/notyet/iii.md

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="block"><span class="x">Image: </span>Joce takes off down the stairs.</span> <span class="block">Addison watches for a moment.</span></figcaption></figure>

 The vampire said it.
 The book said it before him.
 And Addison didn't want to believe it, but Joce sure as hell seems to.
 They're really not gonna last the night, are they? <!--on a fresh-eyes reread this does not have the impact I was hoping, needs revision. we've already said they're gonna die here but it needs Oomph at this particular junction. like...
-How. what happens, exactly. do we just explicitly drop that they turn, or Strongly Hint At It??-->
+How. what happens, exactly. do we just explicitly drop that they turn, or Strongly Hint At It??--.>

 She feels drained.
 All this, and for what?
 Wither away in this cursed castle or get mauled by a monster outside.
-She couldn't bring herself to say what happens, if the sources are true, to the bodies. <!--I like this bit tho, specifically the "wither or maul" bit and the hint at something Bad happening to the bodies. hm, maybe something like "to their minds, never mind the bodies...."-->
+She couldn't bring herself to say what happens, if the sources are true, to the bodies. <!--I like this bit tho, specifically the "wither or maul" bit and the hint at something Bad happening to the bodies. hm, maybe something like "to their minds, never mind the bodies...."--/>

 Gary had a bit of a point, at least.
 Might as well get some answers.